viewmaster111/SpeedTest-1/README.md

 #Version info.

+*Version 1.0A*
+- There will be two parts to this release and many "fixer" releases-

+- As  I added some ads, to raise development funds, you may experience issues with the mobile site, do not worry I will fix this!!!

+- And officially, speedtest 2.0 was discontinued.
+Even though several days ago I announced it's retirement.

+- More information about the newly added Ads, will be ready soon.

-See the full change log <a href="https://github.com/jdc20181/SpeedTest/wiki/Change-Log">Here</a>
+- See the full change log <a href="https://github.com/jdc20181/SpeedTest/wiki/Change-Log">Here</a>